 The situation one sees again and again in "Road Runner" cartoon films, where Wile E. Coyote runs past the edge of a cliff, hangs motionless in space (as the realization dawns on him), then plummets down--that is a fanciful invention, quite contrary to the laws of physics.
 Actually two motions like that always take place simultaneously.
 Likewise, a bullet fired from a rifle at a target range begins falling the moment it leaves the muzzle.
 Adjusting the sights on the rifle for the distance shifts the aim to a point above the bull's eye, calculated so that at the appropriate distance, the fall of the bullet brings it down to the level of the target.

 For a stone thrown upwards, u is negative, as are any vertical distances above the throwing point.
-In that case, let û = -u be a positive number.
-Then after t seconds
+As before, after t seconds

-At first t is small and the velocity is negative, showing the stone travels upwards.
+At first t is small and the velocity like u is negative, showing the stone travels upwards.
 At the time when

 the sum is zero and for the briefest instant the stone is at rest, at the top of its trajectory.
 At that time